What is a Ground Lease? A Breakdown for Commercial Real Estate

 How Does a Ground Lease Work?

-In a ground lease, tenants assume responsibility for rent, taxes, construction, and all aspects of property management.
+In a ground lease, tenants assume responsibility for all property-related expenses, including rent, property taxes, insurance, and maintenance.
+These leases often include escalation clauses, allowing the landlord to periodically adjust the rent to reflect market conditions or inflation.
 This lease invites a significant degree of planning, as tenants must negotiate terms aligning with business goals, considering the eventual turnover of improvements to the landlord.

 Pros and Cons of Ground Leases